 A diagram is similar to a map visualization.
 You use it to display spatial information in the form of shape, path, and symbol elements.

 You use maps to display geographic information in the form of shape, path, and symbol elements.
-Then you bind these elements to data so that their appearance (such as color) will change based on data values.
+Then you connect these elements to data so that their appearance will change based on data values.

 A treemap is a visualization that can display a large amount of hierarchical data using nested rectangles of varying size and color.